 The Drs.
 Whitby have been generously donating their collection to the Music Library in installments.
 Our cataloguers have been working ferociously to catalogue the items within the collection.

 As of 2015, approximately half of the Collection has been catalogued.
-To locate items in the collection in the catalogue perform a keyword search using "Dr. James L and Dr. Margaret Whitby donation" AND *insert your keyword here* (e.g. "Dr. James L. and Dr. Margaret Whitby donation" Haydn) to located the 60+ Hadyn works in the Collection.
+To locate ALL items in the collection in the catalogue perform an Advanced search (i.e. Any field) using "Dr. James L and Dr. Margaret Whitby donation" AND *insert your keyword here* (e.g. "Dr. James L. and Dr. Margaret Whitby donation" Haydn) to located the 60+ Hadyn works in the Collection.